Imran Khan sent to 8-day remand amid violent protests across Pak; Court indicts ex-PM in another graft case | Law-Order

 On Wednesday, Khan was produced in the Anti-Accountability Court No. 1 presided by judge Muhammad Bashir, the same judge who had convicted former premier Nawaz Sharif and his daughter Maryam in a corruption case of having properties in London.

-Later on announcing the verdict, the court handed over Khan for eight day to the NAB.
-At the start of the hearing, the NAB lawyers requested the court to grant a 14-day remand of Khan to probe the allegations against him in the Al-Qadir Trust case in which he is accused of looting Rs 50 billion of the national treasury.
+In its verdict, the court handed over Khan for an eight-day remand to the NAB.
+During the hearing, the NAB lawyers requested the court to grant a 14-day remand of Khan to probe the allegations against him in the Al-Qadir Trust case in which he is accused of looting Rs 50 billion of the national treasury.
 But Khan's lawyer opposed the plea and asked the judge to release him as the charges were fabricated.

 ''I am afraid I will meet the same fate as 'Maqsood Chaprasi','' Khan said, referring to a witness in Prime Minister Shehbaz Sharif's money laundering case who died due to a cardiac arrest last year.
 Khan's party had termed the witness' death 'mysterious'.